Granted, the science side in this series isn't any better...

 Termight Empire in Nemesis the Warlock are religious fanatics seeing aliens as demons, worshipping a clearly insane leader as a God and getting themselves killed with undying fanaticism.
 Nemesis' battlecry is Credo!
 (Believe in Latin) but he points out he means it like "believe in yourself".

 Agora, focusing on the death of the philosopher Hypatia, depicts Christians as fanatical assholes, in which their fanaticism is raised Up to Eleven thanks to the sheer intolerance towards pagans and Jews; the "stupid" part of the trope comes from the fact their intolerance blinds them to the point of stupidity, attacking at random with disastrous consequences.
-The accounts used comes from pagan writer Damascius (who were enemies with the Christians) and Edward Gibbon (a strong atheist).
+The accounts used comes from pagan writer Damascius (who was an enemy of the Christians) and Edward Gibbon (a strong atheist).

 Monty Python's Life of Brian depicts religious believers as stupid at a number of points, refusing to think for themselves and fracturing off into sects divided by trivialities.
 The Jewish revolutionary organizations and the followers of Brian are both examples.